 The Company enters into foreign currency forward contracts to reduce the exposure to foreign currency exchange rate fluctuations on certain foreign currency denominated monetary assets and liabilities, primarily on third-party accounts payables and intercompany balances.
 The primary objective of the Company's hedging program is to reduce volatility of earnings related to foreign currency exchange rate fluctuations.
 The counterparty to these foreign currency forward contracts is a large global financial institution that the Company believes is creditworthy, and therefore, the Company believes the credit risk of counterparty nonperformance is not significant.
 These foreign currency forward contracts are not designated for hedge accounting treatment.
 Therefore, the change in fair value of these contracts is recorded into earnings as a component of other income (expense), net, and offsets the change in fair value of the foreign currency denominated assets and liabilities, which is also recorded in other income (expense), net.
-For the year ended December 31, 2014 and 2013, the Company recognized a realized (loss) gain of (\$0.9) million and \$0.1 million, respectively on the contracts, which is recorded in other income (expense), net in the Company's Statement of Operations.
+For the year ended December 31, 2015, 2014 and 2013, the Company recognized a realized (loss) gain of \$(0.8) million, \$(0.9) million and \$0.1 million, respectively on the contracts, which is recorded in interest and other income (expense), net in the Company's Consolidated Statements of Operations and Comprehensive Income.

 The Company carries these derivatives financial instruments on its Consolidated Balance Sheets at their fair values.
 The Company's foreign currency forward contracts are classified as Level 2 because it is not actively traded and the valuation inputs are based on quoted prices and market observable data of similar instruments.
-As of December 31, 2014, the Company had one outstanding forward contract with a notional amount of \$6.7 million and recorded \$50,000 other current liabilities associated with this outstanding forward contract.
+As of December 31, 2015, the Company had one outstanding forward contract with a notional amount of \$6.7 million and recorded \$62,000 other current liabilities associated with this outstanding forward contract.

-12. Employee Benefit Plan
+11. Employee Benefit Plan